KarimAdel-1/The-Wild-Oasis/README.md

 # 🏨 The Wild Oasis - Hotel Management System

 This project is an internal application built for **The Wild Oasis**, a small boutique hotel featuring eight luxurious wooden cabins.
 The app is designed to help hotel staff manage all hotel operations, including bookings, cabins, guests, and check-ins/check-outs.
-It is also the back office management tool for the hotel, eventually working alongside a future customer-facing website for bookings.
+It is also the back-office management tool for the hotel, eventually working alongside a future customer-facing website for bookings.

 ## Table of Contents